euclid1990/rails-migration/README.md

-# How to use generate and migration outside of Rails.
+# How to use generator and migration outside of Rails.
 The following snippet provides a minimal example of how to use active record outside of Rails.
 Rails migrations (Standalone migrations) in non-Rails (and non Ruby) projects.

 ## Install